arinal/Z2IO/README.md

   - Asynchronous boundary
   - Semantic blocking
 - Functional programming
-  - Free monad (IO instances are only ADTs with runloop as interpreter)
+  - Free monad (IO instances are only ADTs and interpreted by the runloop)
   - Trampoline
   - Continuation passing style for async operation

 > What's in a name?

-as in development from zero until reaching a complete (and hopefully matured) IO framework.
 Z2IO is not ZIO2.
 It's also not a playful recursive acronym like GNU's "GNU is Not UNIX".
 Z2IO stands for "Zero to IO," signifying the journey of development from scratch to a fully-fledged (and ideally mature) IO framework.